-Our Board has overall responsibility for Anthony Nolan’s direction and management.
+Our Board has overall responsibility for Anthony Nolan’s direction and management

 In 2004, Nicola set up Bramdean Asset Management LLP with Sir Derek Higgs and the business was launched at the beginning of 2005.
 Bramdean ran a number of alternative investment mandates before selling the bulk of its business to Aberdeen at the end of 2009.
-In 2011, Nicola became one of the founding partners and Chairman of Rockpool Investments LLP, a private equity business.
-She remained as Chairman until early 2015.
+In 2011, Nicola became one of the founding partners and Chair of Rockpool Investments LLP, a private equity business.
+She remained as Chair until early 2015.

 In 2013, Nicola co-founded Money&Co. and remains as its CEO today.
 Money&Co. allows individuals and family offices looking for a better return on cash to lend to good quality SMEs based in the UK.